Geek-Estate/horizon-landingpage/_posts/2014-07-28-mobile-social-email-newsletter-reader.md

 I got to thinking -- where are the communities I belong to in my life?
 How do they interact with me?

 Well, duh, they are all my email inbox in the form of newsletters.
-Communities most definitely currently have zero presence on my phone.
+Communities currently have zero presence on my phone.

 What if we could PUSH all those email newsletters out of your inbox and into a simple, clean reading experience away to consume them on your own terms?
 In the process, add location aware community directories for every newsletter you read allowing you to discover other like minded people nearby.
 Basically, MyBlogLog (<a href="http://www.drewmeyersinsights.com/2006/11/20/if-i-were-the-ceo-of-mybloglog-this-would-be-my-strategy/">I was a massive fan</a>) for email communities in a mobile world...meaning location is enabled by default.
 With a big splash of Google Reader thrown on top.